 4. Limit Heat Styling

 Hot tools are cool – until you get burned.
 High-heat styling can strip away the cuticle or burn it, and your hair will never hold the body or wave you’re trying to create.
-So keep heat settings under 400°F, more than enough for any style.
+Try to avoid heat altogether where possible by choosing hair styling products that add texture, volume and hold.
+If you must use heat, keep heat settings under 400°F, more than enough for any style.
 Follow these tips:

 • Style like a pro: Choose professional grade appliances.